Last Updated on July 28, 2021 by worldoftravelswithkids

 Beautiful, green Costa Rica is committed to the environment and peace; they don’t have an army at all.
 When you meet the laid-back Ticos you better understand what grabs travelers about this beautiful country and makes it an easy place to have family adventure holidays.

 Due to its stability and safety among the more volatile Central American nations, Costa Rica has long been a popular spot for expats and retirees to seek the sunshine and a more affordable way of life.
 As a result, the tourist infrastructure in Costa Rica is excellent.
 This is why it is another destination we whole absolutely recommend it for families with small children.
+The best way to have a seamless holiday is to book a Costa Rica family vacation planner.

 Costa Rica is also quite small.
 Setting out from the capital San Jose you have beaches and rainforest in every direction.
 On our own bucket list is Tortuguero National Park where you can see turtle hatchlings (in season), walk in the National Park or travel in the canals.